AlouiLouai/bun.js-express-server/next.md

 ### FEATURES :
 - teacher :
-    - upload doc and save to the database the object saved
     - display all documents for specific teacher
 - student :
     - display all documents + figureout search engine for better filter in categories and professors